Santiago: Capital of the Republic

-On September 18, 1810, the First Government Junta was proclaimed in Santiago, marking the start of the process towards Chilean independence.
-The city, which became the capital of the newly formed nation, was faced with various challenges, particularly military actions in the vicinity.
+On September 18, 1810, the First Government Junta was proclaimed in Santiago, marking the beginning of Chile’s path to independence.
+The city, which became the capital of the newly formed nation, faced various challenges, particularly from military actions in the vicinity.

-Although institutions like the National Institute and the National Library were established in the Patria Vieja, they were shut down after the defeat of the patriots at the Battle of Rancagua in 1814.
-The royal government lasted until 1817, when the Army of the Andes emerged victorious in the Battle of Chacabuco and reinstituted the patriot government in Santiago.
+Although institutions like the Instituto Nacional and the National Library were established during the Patria Vieja, they were shut down after the patriots’ defeat at the Battle of Rancagua in 1814.
+The royal government continued until 1817, when the Army of the Andes emerged victorious at the Battle of Chacabuco and restored the patriot government in Santiago.
 However, independence was still uncertain.
-The Spanish army won further victories in 1818 and advanced towards Santiago, but their advance was finally stopped at the Battle of Maipú on April 5, 1818, on the Maipo River plains.
+The Spanish army achieved further victories in 1818 and advanced toward Santiago, but their progress was finally halted at the Battle of Maipú on April 5, 1818, on the Maipo River plains.

-With the end of the war, Bernardo O'Higgins was accepted as Supreme Director and, like his father, began a number of important works for the city.
-During the "Patria Nueva" era, closed institutions reopened.
-The General Cemetery opened, work on the canal San Carlos was completed, and in the south arm of the Mapocho River, known as La Cañada, the drying riverbed which had been used as a landfill for some time, was transformed into an avenue, now known as the Alameda de las Delicias.
+With the end of the war, Bernardo O'Higgins was accepted as Supreme Director and, like his father, undertook several important projects for the city.
+During the Patria Nueva era, previously closed institutions were reopened.
+The General Cemetery was inaugurated, work on the San Carlos Canal was completed, and the drying riverbed in the south arm of the Mapocho River, known as La Cañada, which had been used as a landfill for some time, was transformed into an avenue now known as the Alameda de las Delicias.

-Two earthquakes struck the city in the 19th century, one on November 19, 1822, and another on February 20, 1835.
+Two earthquakes struck the city in the 19th century: one on November 19, 1822, and another on February 20, 1835.
 Despite these disasters, the city continued to grow rapidly.
 In 1820, the population was recorded as 46,000, but by 1854, it had risen to 69,018.
 By 1865, the census reported 115,337 residents.
 This significant increase was due to suburban expansion to the south and west of the capital, as well as the growth of the bustling district of La Chimba, which resulted from the division of old properties in the area.
-This new peripheral development marked the end of the previous checkerboard structure that dominated the city center.
+This new peripheral development marked the end of the previous checkerboard structure that had dominated the city center.